 Survey scope and method

-For information on the survey scope, sample design, data collection, survey estimation, reliability of estimates, technical references, and survey definitions are available in Chapter 8 of the BLS Handbook of Methods, www.bls.gov/opub/hom/pdf/homch8.pdf.
-Definitions of major plans, key provisions, and related benefit terms used by the National Compensation Survey are provided in the Glossary of Employee Benefit Terms, available online at www.bls.gov/ncs/ebs/glossary20132014.htm.
+Information on the survey scope, sample design, data collection, estimation, reliability of estimates, and technical references are available in Chapter 8 of the BLS Handbook of Methods, www.bls.gov/opub/hom/pdf/homch8.pdf.
+Definitions of major plans, key provisions, and related benefit terms used by the National Compensation Survey are provided in the Glossary of Employee Benefit Terms, available online at http://www.bls.gov/ncs/ebs/glossary20142015.htm.
 For information on survey establishment response and on the number of workers represented by the survey, see Appendix tables 1 and 2, respectively.

 The percentiles were computed using earnings reported for individual workers in sampled establishment jobs and their scheduled hours of work.
 Establishments in the survey are asked to report only individual worker earnings for each sample job.
 For the calculation of the hourly percentile values, the individual worker hourly earnings are weighted and arrayed from lowest to highest.
 The values corresponding to the percentiles are as follows: